 For example, some data might have been removed due to the retention policy threshold, or you may have removed it manually.
 Both scenarios will modify your indexes upon the next successful offload or copy session to maintain consistency.

-Once rebuilt, Veeam Backup & Replication will have to wait for 24 hours before it can offload any data again.
-This is done to comply with the Eventual Consistency model of Amazon S3.
+Once an index is rebuilt, Veeam Backup & Replication will have to wait for 24 hours before it can offload any data again.
+This is necessary to comply with the Eventual Consistency model of Amazon S3.

 ArchiveIndex Directory Structure